RamiRafee/FCC-Project-Euler/README.md

 ## How to Use This Repository

-Each problem is solved using a variety of programming techniques and languages, with a focus on clarity and efficiency.
+Each problem is solved using a variety of programming techniques, with a focus on clarity and efficiency.
 The solutions are organized by problem set, and each problem has its own directory containing the solution file and any necessary auxiliary files.

 ### Structure
 - **In Progress**